 I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core)
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site.

-I.B.1.a) A hematology fellowship must function as an integral part of an ACGME-accredited residency program in internal medicine.
-The Sponsoring Institution must ensure that there is a reporting collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the

-ACGME accreditation requirements.
 (Core)

+I.B.1.a)

+An interventional cardiology fellowship program must function as an integral part of an ACGME-accredited program in internal medicine.
+The Sponsoring Institution must ensure that there is a reporting-collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
+(Core